- 1What Is Poliomyelitis?

 Poliomyelitis is a disabling and deadly infectious disease caused by the poliovirus.
-It can spread from one person to the other person; invade the brain and spinal cord, leading to paralysis (inability to move the body parts).
-After acquiring it from the infected person, they serve as a reservoir of the poliovirus.
+It can spread from one person to another and invade the brain and spinal cord, leading to paralysis (the inability to move body parts).
+After acquiring it from the infected person, the person serves as a reservoir for the poliovirus.

-The transmission can be mainly through the fecal-oral route or, less frequently, by contaminated water or food and multiplies in the intestine.
-Children below the age of five years are more prone to contracting the virus than any other age group.
-This virus will primarily grow and multiply in the intestine to attack the nervous system.
-This causes polio and paralysis on an advanced level.
+Transmission can be mainly through the fecal-oral route or, less frequently, by contaminated water or food.
+The virus multiplies in the intestine.
+Children below the age of five are more prone to contracting the virus than any other age group.
+This virus primarily grows and multiplies in the intestine to attack the nervous system, causing polio and paralysis on an advanced level.

 A highly infectious disease caused by poliovirus is called poliomyelitis.
-It usually invades the nervous system and can cause total paralysis in a person affected with poliovirus in a matter of a few hours.
+It usually invades the nervous system and can cause total paralysis in a person affected by poliovirus in a few hours.
 Initial symptoms may involve fever, headache, fatigue, vomiting, stiffness of the neck, and pain in the limbs.
 About 1 in 200 infections leads to irreversible paralysis (usually in the legs).
-Those among the paralyzed will die when their breathing muscles become immobilized.
-Usually, people infected with poliovirus (72 out of 100 people) will not have visible symptoms.
+Those who are paralyzed will die when their breathing muscles become immobilized.
+Usually, people infected with poliovirus (72 out of 100) will not have visible symptoms.

 Fever.